-During the apartheid in South Africa, a baby girl was born to a single mother.
-In this era, having a child out of wedlock was considered a taboo.
-Such a child would thus face many roadblocks—particularly if she were black and female, the roadblocks were evident.
-This was Thandeka Mazibuko’s life and the issues she stared down from a young age all while her mother’s salary as a domestic worker made life even more challenging.
-“My village had not seen a medical doctor, therefore, I had no role models.
-I was that girl who came home and cooked for the whole family, fetched water from the river and wood from the forest.
-We had no shoes at times as my mother was struggling as a single parent,” explained Mazibuko, who is now an influential oncologist.
+During South Africa’s apartheid era, having a child out of wedlock was considered a taboo.
+Such a child would thus face many roadblocks—particularly if she were black and female.
+This was what Thandeka Mazibuko had to overcome from a young age; her mother’s meager salary as a domestic worker made life even more challenging.
+“My village [Kwanyuswa] had not seen a medical doctor; therefore, I had no role models.
+I was that girl who came home and cooked for the whole family, [who] fetched water from the river and wood from the forest.
+We had no shoes at times, as my mother was struggling as a single parent,” explained Mazibuko, who is now an influential oncologist.

-Her journey was often filled with dark times and Dr. Mazibuko was once denied access to a research program at the University of KwaZulu-Natal (KZN).
-However, her resilience and persistence eventually paid off as she is now one of the most celebrated medical practitioners in South Africa.
+Her journey was often dark; for instance, Mazibuko was once denied access to a research program at the University of KwaZulu-Natal.
+However, her resilience eventually paid off, as she is now one of the most celebrated medical practitioners in South Africa.

-When Dr. Mazibuko’s grandmother died due to poor access to basic health care; after this tragic event, Mazibuko vowed to dedicate her time and energy to ensure situations like this would not happen again.
-It is in this context that her organization, Sinomusa Nothando Community Development Inc. was born.
-Today, Sinomusa Nothando Community Development Inc. still operates around the world providing essential healthcare services to underrepresented populations in the global south.
+Mazibuko’s grandmother died due to limited access to basic health care; after this tragic event, Mazibuko vowed to dedicate her time and energy to preventing situations like this from happening.
+With this goal, she founded Sinomusa Nothando Community Development Inc., an organization that operates around the world, providing essential health care services to underrepresented populations in the Global South.

-Dr. Thandeka Mazibuko is a female oncologist championing quality healthcare around the world and her work has been largely impactful.
-She has been honored as an Oprah Heroine in 2010, as a KZN Business Women in 2012 in the Social Category, named a Prominent Women of Africa in 2013, and a finalist in the Standard Bank Rising Star competition in 2014.
+Through this organization, Mazibuko champions health care around the world, and her work has been quite impactful.
+She was honored as an Oprah Heroine in 2010, as a KwaZulu-Natal Business Woman of the Year in 2012, and as one of the Prominent Women of Africa in 2013.
+She was also a finalist in the 2014 Standard Bank Rising Star competition.